typescript-cheatsheets/react/README.md

 queryForUser(OrderID("foobar")); // Error, Argument of type 'OrderID' is not assignable to parameter of type 'UserID'
 ```

+In future you can use the `unique` keyword to brand.
+[See this PR](https://github.com/microsoft/TypeScript/pull/33038).

 ## Intersection Types

 Adding two types together can be handy, for example when your component is supposed to mirror the props of a native component like a `button`: